martinus/nanobench/src/docs/tutorial.rst

 --------------

-With the template :cpp:func:`ankerl::nanobench::templates::htmlBoxplot()` you get a `plotly <https://plotly.com/javascript/>`_ based HTML output which generates an boxplot of the runtime.
+With the template :cpp:func:`ankerl::nanobench::templates::htmlBoxplot()` you get a `plotly <https://plotly.com/javascript/>`_ based HTML output which generates a boxplot of the runtime.
 The template is rather simple.

 .. literalinclude:: _generated/mustache.template.html
    :language: xml